JISHNU-N/Web-Scraping-2/README.md

 For example:
           If you entered 3 and 4.
 The code enters the third link in the web page and go into the link and inside that link again enters the third link in the webpage.
 And this is done 4 times repetedly.
 And returns the last link at the end of the code.

+This is the solution for the assignment in the course 'using python to access web data' in coursera